-This lateral operator is computed in traldf_lap.F90.
-It is a horizontal operator (i.e. acting along geopotential surfaces) in the z-coordinate with or without partial step, but is simply an iso-level operator in the s-coordinate.
-It is thus used when, in addition to ln_traldf_lap=.true., we have ln_traldf_level=.true., or ln_traldf_hor=ln_zco=.true..
+This lateral operator is a horizontal one (i.e. acting along geopotential surfaces) in the z-coordinate with or without partial step, but is simply an iso-level operator in the s-coordinate.
+It is thus used when, in addition to ln_traldf_lap=.true., we have ln_traldf_level=.true., or both ln_traldf_hor=.true. and ln_zco=.false..
 In both cases, it significantly contributes to diapycnal mixing.
 It is therefore not recommended.

-Note that (a) In pure z-coordinate (key_zco is defined), $e{3u} = e{3v} = e{3T}$, so that the vertical scale factors disappear from (4.10); (b) In partial step z-coordinate (ln_zps =.true.), tracers in horizontally adjacent cells are located at different depths in the vicinity of the bottom.
+Note that (1) In pure z-coordinate (key_zco is defined), $e{3u} = e{3v} = e{3T}$, so that the vertical scale factors disappear from (4.10).
+(2) In partial step z-coordinate (ln_zps =.true.), tracers in horizontally adjacent cells are located at different depths in the vicinity of the bottom.
 In this case, horizontal derivatives in (4.10) at the bottom level require a specific treatment.
 They are calculated in the zpshde.F90 module, described in §4.9.

-4.2.2 Rotated laplacian operator (iso) (ln_traldf_lap=.true.)
+4.2.2 Rotated laplacian operator (traldf_iso.F90 - ln_traldf_lap=.true.)